 The school district may sponsor an activity bus to transport students to school activities.
 A fee may be charged to students riding the activity bus.
 Riding on the activity bus is a privilege that can be taken away.
 Students who ride an activity bus must ride to and from the event on the bus.
-Students must ride home on the activity bus unless prior arrangements have been made with the principal or the student's parents personally appear and request to transport the student home.
+Students must ride home on the activity bus unless prior arrangements have been made with the principal, or the student's parent personally appears and signs the student out with the coach/adviser/director of the activity.
+In no case will a student be allowed to leave with a minor or another student.